 - 1. Fill in the blank questions - a.
 Numbers type the number only (do not spell it out) - b.
 1-word answers most fill in the blank questions require 1-word answers.
 If you see (2 words or 3 words), the answer will be 2 words or 3 words. - c.
-Parenthesis pick an answer given in the parenthesis - i. (do/don't) Students pick one of the answers given in the parenthesis. - ii.
+Parenthesis pick an answer given in the parenthesis - i. (do not/don't) - ii.
 (1st, 2nd, 3rd ...) which means enter one of these as an answer.
 Not FIRST, SECOND but 1st, 2nd...
 If you see ... means it is does not stop at 3rd, can 4th, 5th and etc. - d.
-Spelling will be deducted if not correct (use google to double check your spelling) - e.
+Spelling will be deducted if not correct (use Google to double check your spelling) - e.
 Abbreviations are not allowed - f.
 Capitalizations answers can be submitted with/without capitalization - g.
 True/False type the full word, not T/F - 2.
 Reading Assignments some assignments require you to read and find the answers in your textbook. - 3.
 Vocabulary for some of the vocabulary, students will need to use their textbook to find the definition. - 4.
 Answer Key for assignments, correct answers will be available after the entire class have submitted the assignment.